Frequently asked questions for employers

 In non-emergent situations, care provided by an out-of-network provider will be covered at the alternate or out-of-network benefit level on POS and PPO plans, including member cost-sharing.
 As always, emergency care, including hospitalizations, are covered as in-network, regardless of the provider’s participation status.
 Services rendered by field hospitals, temporary clinics, or in a non-traditional/overflow setting will be considered emergent care and covered in-network.
 If a patient must be transferred to an out-of-network facility due to capacity issues, that care will be covered as in-network.
 Priority Health will work with our providers partners throughout the state to ensure that members are not balance billed due to receiving care at an out-of-network provider during this time.

 CMS has issued guidance to providers on specific codes that should be used to identify claims related to COVID-19 treatment.
 This is universal, not specific to an individual health plan.
 Priority Health will use this information to determine which claims will be paid in full.
 We expect many claims will be for emergency department visits, observation care, and inpatient stays.

-Starting April 1, 2020 through June 30, 2020 Priority Health will be covering the full cost of outpatient and inpatient medical care related to the testing and treatment of COVID-19 for our commercial membership.
-For our self-funded employers, Priority Health will be covering the member cost share portion of these claims.
+- March 11, 2020 through June 30, 2020 Priority Health covered the full cost of outpatient and inpatient medical care related to the testing and treatment of COVID-19 for our commercial membership.
+For our self-funded employers, Priority Health covered the member cost share portion of these claims.